Introduction to Applications of Sensors

 - More home care facilities and ambulatory treatments.

-- Automatic detection of visitors spreading disease to patients in hospitals.
+- Automatic detection of visitors spreading the disease to patients in hospitals.

 - Decentralized laboratories.